Kirk Newell: 1913

 He was captain of the Southern Intercollegiate Athletic Association (SIAA) champion 1913 team. which has been selected as a national champion by various selectors retroactively.
 Newell gained 1,707 yards that year, 46% of the team's entire offensive output; and 5,800 yards rushing, 350 yards receiving, and 1,200 yards on punt returns for his career.
 One writer claims "Auburn had a lot of great football teams, but there may not have been one greater than the 1913-1914 team."

 1920

-Newell later coached on the Auburn football team upon graduation, and for a short time in the 1920s.
+He coached football at Auburn from 1914–1916 and 1922–1925.

 First World War

 Newell received the Distinguished Service Award for his service in the First World War.
 According to David Housel, while in France Newell laid on top of a hand grenade set to explode on a group of people he knew, taking the brunt of the explosion himself.
 Newell was severely wounded after the act of selflessness.
 36 pieces of scrap iron were removed from his body.

 He also played football during the war, as the quarterback on the Camp Gordon team in 1917.